Scenario

 You are building an XGBoost regression model that predicts “How much credit can be safely assigned to a loan requester” based on their application data, financial history, and behavioral data.

-) is a continuous variable — the approved credit limit amount.
+The target (y) is a continuous variable — the approved credit limit amount.

 1. Accuracy Metrics & Intuition